Gleyber Torres Preview, Player Props: Yankees vs. Royals

-On Friday, Gleyber Torres (.297 slugging percentage in past 10 games, with zero homers) and the New York Yankees face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+Gleyber Torres -- with a slugging percentage of .342 in his past 10 games (including zero homers) -- will be in action for the New York Yankees versus the Kansas City Royals, with Steven Cruz on the hill, on September 30 at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Blue Jays.
+He racked up two hits (going 2-for-4) in his most recent game against the Royals.

 Sportsbook Promo Codes